hyundai-robotics/doc-hi6-operation/2-operation/9-axis-origin.md

 * Change the robot's posture using all six axes as much as possible.
 Moreover, change the axis angle by at least 30 degrees.

-8. Touch the \[system\] button &gt; \[6: Auto Calibration &gt; 1: Optimize axis origin and tool length\] menu.
+8. Touch the `[system]` button  - `[6: Auto Calibration  - 1: Optimize axis origin and tool length]` menu.

     ![](../_assets/tp630/menu-axis-origin-tool-opt_eng.png)

-9. Set the program number, tool number, and step position error allowable range created for the automatic calibration, and then touch the \[Execute\] button.
+9. Set the program number, tool number, and step position error allowable range created for the automatic calibration, and then touch the `[Execute]` button.
 Then the selected axis origin and tool length will be set.

     ![](../_assets/tp630/axis-origin-tool-opt_eng.png)

-* When you use multiple tools, you should select Tool Length in the \[Optimization Selection\] option for the second tool.
+* When you use multiple tools, you should select Tool Length in the `[Optimization Selection]` option for the second tool.
 If you select Axis Origin and Tool Length, the previously set tool information will get incorrect.

 {% hint style="info" %}
 For details on this function, refer to "[7.7.1 Optimization of Axis Origin and Tool Length](../7-system/7-auto-calibration/1-axis-origin-tool-length-optimization.md)."